exoplatform/exoplatform.github.io/docs/administration/saml-integration.md

 ![image0](/img/administration/saml/salm-sequence.png)

-In this document, two addresses, www.sp.com and www.idp.com, and folders with name ``$PLATFORM_*`` are used to respectively represent URLs and home folders of SP and IDP.

 eXo Platform SAML integration supports the SP role thus can be integrated with various [IdP providers](https://en.wikipedia.org/wiki/SAML-based_products_and_services) such as Salesforce or Shibboleth.